-K&L Gates has experienced lawyers in the United States, European Union, and Asia who are dedicated to developing creative and cost-effective solutions to the environmental, land use, and natural resource challenges confronting our clients.
+Our firm has experienced lawyers in the United States, Europe, and Asia who are dedicated to developing creative and cost-effective solutions to the environmental, land use, and natural resource challenges confronting our clients.
 Notably, some of our U.S. environment lawyers are former regulatory lawyers and prosecutors, having served with the Environmental Protection Agency, Department of Justice, Department of Energy, National Marine Fisheries Service, and various state agencies.

-Our practice is as diverse as our clients, who come to K&L Gates from around the world and from nearly every major industry.
+Our practice is as diverse as our clients who come to us from around the world and from nearly every major industry.
 We have successfully handled matters for clients ranging in size from small, single-location manufacturers or small local governments to global Fortune 50 companies and major metropolitan service districts.
-The practice is a recognized leader in such emerging areas as alternative energy and carbon trading, environmental justice, natural resources damages, degraded urban rivers, brownfield redevelopment, maritime, and the developing E.U. regulatory regimes.
+The practice is a recognized leader in such emerging areas as alternative energy and carbon trading, environmental justice, natural resources damages, degraded urban rivers, brownfield redevelopment, maritime, and the developing European regulatory regimes.

-The group also has substantial experience in complex, multi-disciplinary project development work for private clients, public clients, and public/private partnerships (typically on major infrastructure projects).
-This work combines such specialties as environmental and land use permitting, site remediation, transactional counseling, and project financing.
+The group also has substantial experience in complex, multidisciplinary project development work for private clients, public clients, and public or private partnerships (typically on major infrastructure projects).
+This work combines such matters as environmental and land use permitting, site remediation, transactional counseling, and project financing.

-K&L Gates’ environmental litigation practice spans the full range of the environmental arena and includes defending clients in civil and administrative enforcement actions; criminal prosecutions; challenging regulatory authority rules; private party and citizen suit litigation; and first-party and third-party administrative appeals before regulatory authority tribunals.
+Spanning the full range of the environmental arena, our environmental litigation practice includes defending clients in civil and administrative enforcement actions, criminal prosecutions, challenging regulatory authority rules, private party and citizen suit litigation, and first-party and third-party administrative appeals before regulatory authority tribunals.

 We have the experience and resources to handle significant environmental disputes in an effective and cost-efficient manner.
 Our lawyers have litigated cases of first impression, including some of the largest and most complex environmental litigation in the United States.
 We also assist clients with the day-to-day regulatory and third-party disputes that arise out of business operations.
 We have extensive experience in settlement negotiations and alternative dispute resolution on behalf of clients wishing to resolve conflicts outside the courtroom.